rinfz/gouda-ada/SRS.md

 correct module at run time.

 Modules will all  provide a main subprogram which will  be run for all input messages to determine any  meaningful output.
+Each module should be run in a parallel manner.

 Images  API -  any viable  API similar  to google  images (or  perhaps google itself) which  provides searching for images based  on a search